clearpath-docs/moose-sphinx-tutorials/doc/index.rst

 .. _Moose: http://www.clearpathrobotics.com/moose/

-:doc:`Simulation <simulation>` is a logical place for most users to start, as this is universally applicable;
+:doc:`Simulation <MooseSimulation>` is a logical place for most users to start, as this is universally applicable;
 understanding how to effectively operate Moose in simulation is valuable whether you are in the testing phase with software you intend to ultimately deploy on a real Moose, or you do not have one and are simply exploring the platform's capabilities.